L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 # 21st Century Identity, Privacy and Data Management

 A Digital identity revolution is coming.
 Self-Sovereign Identity (SSI) is a complete inversion of current identity management, giving granular control of personal data to the user.
 This has exciting and broad ramifications for user privacy, data collection and data transfer.
-How can governments and organisations  both facilitate and make use of this new model of identity and personal information transfer and management?
+How can governments and organisations  both facilitate and make use of this new model of identity and user privacy?

 This document is broken down into chapters.
 - Chapter one explains digital identities and how they have evolved over time.